-Experts predict that by 2020, the installed base of the Internet of Things devices will grow to nearly 31 billion globally.
+Experts predict that by 2020, the installed base of Internet of Things devices will grow to nearly 31 billion globally.
 The IoT market is predicted to be worth more than one billion US dollars annually, starting from 2017.

-It’s safe to say that the IoT technologies and the rise of smart connected objects will impact our lives significantly within the next few years: how we buy products, consume them and communicate.
-Marketers are already making the first attempts at using IoT app to make advertising more efficient and compelling.
+It’s safe to say that IoT technologies and the rise of smart connected objects will impact our lives significantly within the next few years: how we buy products, consume them, and communicate.
+Marketers are already making the first attempts at using IoT apps to make advertising more efficient and compelling.

 IoT application development allows engaging with customers on a more personal level and customizing content to match their needs.
 Delivering the right message to the right person at the right time and place is the primary objective of marketers.
 Here’s how IoT solutions will be helping marketers to accomplish this task in the near future.

 1. Optimal integration

 Marketers take advantage of many different platforms and channels to deliver their brand messages.
 But it’s hard to make these communications stand out from the crowd.
 That’s why IoT app development services offer an opportunity to target audiences where there’s less competition through geolocation.

 Marketers will leverage customer geolocation to deliver personalized messages right when they stand to make maximum impact.
 For example, a customer passing by a beacon installed in the store may receive a message about a current promotion based on their purchase history, demographic data, or set preferences.

 2. Tailored messages for contextual marketing

-The primary goal of marketers is creating messages that inspire customers to take a specific action like making a purchase.
+The primary goal of marketers is to create messages that inspire customers to take a specific action like making a purchase.
 Today, they can use plenty of sophisticated tools to fine-tune and personalize these messages.

 But IoT will open a new chapter in customized messaging.
 Marketers will be using IoT technologies to engage in a back-and-forth interaction with customers, modifying the message in real-time by integrating data provided by IoT devices such as beacons.